-Before 1900, there was a tendency to speak more superficially of the mountain people, e.g., that they were primitive, impoverished, hidebound, and this lead to a condemnation of their ways of life including illicit distilling.
+Before 1900, there was a tendency to speak more superficially of the mountain people, that they were primitive, impoverished, hidebound.
+This lead to a condemnation of their ways including the illicit distilling aspect.

-To be sure, the romantic idea of the outlaw stillman has always existed but more in creative writing, especially poetry, than narrative works dealing with sociology or culture.
-Robbie Burns’s classic line, “freedom and whisky gang together” is an illustration of the old poetic approach.
+To be sure, the romantic idea of the outlaw stillman has always existed but it’s more a literary or poetic device in contrast to narrative works dealing with sociology or culture.
+Robbie Burns’s classic line, “freedom and whisky gang together” is an illustration of the timeless poetic approach.

-But in the 1800s, few non-artist voices could be found who were understanding of the illegal whiskey culture.
+In the 1800s few public voices were understanding of the illegal whiskey culture.
 There were two types of anti-moonshine literature.
-One was temperance inspired, the other focused more on law and how best to obviate all defiance of authority and legal writ.
+One was temperance inspired while the other focused on law and how best to uproot defiance of authority and the legal writ.

-The 1881 tome After The Moonshiners is in the latter class, it is by a former Internal Revenue agent who spent years in the south combatting the illicit stills.
+The 1881 tome After The Moonshiners is in the latter class and was written by a former Internal Revenue agent.
+He spent years in the south combatting illicit stills.
 Many of the conflicts were violent.
-Accounts of this type often stress that moonshiners frequently were petty criminals in general; counterfeiting and dealing in stolen goods were some of the other crimes they committed.
+Accounts of this type often stress that moonshiners frequently were petty criminals in general; counterfeiting and dealing in stolen goods were some of the other malfeasance they dealt in.

 The book points out too the toll excessive alcohol use often meant for families, for example that men would trade corn meal with the stillmen for whiskey when their families were going hungry.

-Some contests between moonshiners and the law developed into pitched battles that sound every bit like a firefight.
+Some contests between moonshiners and the law developed into pitched battles that sound every bit like a modern firefight.
 Agents might be armed with the early Springfield rifle whose “ball” had a range of 1000 yards.
-They also used “Navy revolvers”, Colts, valued for their butt-ends as much as their cartridge capacity.
-Agents tried to arrest their quarry peacefully but resistance was sometimes encountered and could be fierce.
-Many agents were killed and wounded chasing the moonshine outlaws up and down a quite literal hill and vale.
+They also used “Navy revolvers”, or Colts, valued for their butt-ends as much as their cartridge capacity.
+Agents tried to arrest their quarry peacefully but the resistance sometimes encountered could be fierce.
+Many agents were killed or wounded chasing the moonshine outlaws up and down a quite-literal hill and vale.

-Oddly, acquiescence in arrest was sometimes a strategy.
-In one area, moonshiners would serially inform on and testify against a peer, he would take the hit and spend some jail time, and when released, join the game and inform on another, and so on.
-A spell in jail sounds like something few would voluntarily encourage but as one writer put it, the “hostage” (the convicted one) often ate better in jail than he did at home and had a chance to see the town (where the court house was) before being imprisoned, which many of the arrested thought a good deal!
+Oddly, acquiescence in arrest was sometimes a ‘shiner strategy.
+In one district moonshiners would serially inform on and testify against a peer, he would take the hit and spend some jail time.
+After release he would inform on another, and so on.
+A spell in jail sounds like something few would voluntarily incur but as one author put it the “hostage”, or convict, often ate better than he did at home and had a chance to see the town (where the court house was) before being imprisoned.
+Many arrested thought it a good deal!